choojun/choojun.github.io/wsl.md

 -----------------------------------------------------------

-## D. Hadoop Installation and Configuration
+## E. Hadoop Installation and Configuration

 Note:
 1. Throughout our practical, we will assume that the Hadoop user name is hduser.